Alexander City Schools: Facilities

 In partnership with the College of Engineering of Auburn University, Benjamin Russell High School has included an Engineering Academy since 2007.

 The High School also has a "Success Center", a learning lab for students who have not passed one or more sections of the High School Graduation Exam, giving them an opportunity to retake the test.

 Governance

-Its interim superintendent is Dr. Beverly Price, appointed in April 2022.
-The High School Principal is Mr. Shannon Benefield.
+Its interim superintendent is Beverly Price, appointed in April 2022.
+The High School Principal is Shannon Benefield.

 Strategic Plan

-The district's Strategic Plan for 2008-2013 includes targets for dental screening, physical activity for all students, responsible eating and nutritional information, safety codes, behavior monitoring, richer student experiences and problem solving, after-school programs, mentorship program, parental involvement, greater professional development for teachers, and art and foreign-language teaching.
+The district's Strategic Plan for 2008–2013 includes targets for dental screening, physical activity for all students, responsible eating and nutritional information, safety codes, behavior monitoring, richer student experiences and problem solving, after-school programs, mentorship program, parental involvement, greater professional development for teachers, and art and foreign-language teaching.

 Policies

 The district's dress code requires students to be neatly dressed, clean and well groomed.
 Boys' shirts must be tucked in, and shorts and skirts must be no shorter than 2 inches above the kneecap.
 Pants must cover the hips, and shoes must be worn.